lis05/MoLa/README.md

 #### `DESTROY_SCOPE`
 Destroys the current scope.
 Signals an InternalError if there is no scope to destroy.

+Removes records from error handlers stack that were bound to this scope. (is it gonna work?)

 #### `JUMP_IF_FALSE offset`
 - `offset` is the relative offset of the instruction where the VM has to jump if the value on the stack is `false`.
 - the stack must contain an object.